QubesOS/qubes-doc/user/security-in-qubes/split-gpg.md

 [![tb78-8.png](/attachment/wiki/SplitGpg/tb78-8.png)](/attachment/wiki/SplitGpg/tb78-8.png)
 [![tb78-9.png](/attachment/wiki/SplitGpg/tb78-9.png)](/attachment/wiki/SplitGpg/tb78-9.png)

 Use Thunderbird's Tools menu to open *OpenPGP Key Management*.
 In that window, use the File menu to access the *Import Public Key(s) From File* command.
 Open the file with your public key.
-After the import was successfull, right click on the imported key in the list and select *Key Properties*.
+After the import was successful, right click on the imported key in the list and select *Key Properties*.
 You must mark your own key as *Yes, I've verified in person this key has the correct fingerprint*.

 Once this is done, you should be able to send an encrypted and signed email by selecting *Require Encryption* or *Digitally Sign This Message* in the compose menu *Options* or *Security* toolbar button.
 You can try it by sending an email to yourself.